1973 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1973-S Proof Dime Value

-The 1973-S proof dime was struck exclusively at the San Francisco Mint for collectors, with approximately 2.76 million pieces produced.
-Unlike circulation strikes intended for everyday commerce, these coins were never released into general use, instead being sold in special collector sets that preserved their pristine condition from the moment of striking.
+The 1973-S proof dime was struck exclusively at the San Francisco Mint for collectors, with approximately 2,760,339 pieces produced.
+Unlike circulation strikes intended for everyday commerce, these coins were never released into general use—instead being sold in special annual proof sets that preserved their pristine condition from the moment of striking.

 Proof coins represent a special production category, struck using highly polished dies and specially prepared planchets to create exceptionally detailed and beautiful coins.
-The manufacturing process often involves multiple strikes to ensure complete design transfer, resulting in sharp details that far exceed standard circulation quality.
+The manufacturing process often involves multiple strikes to ensure complete design transfer, resulting in sharp details and deeply reflective mirror-like fields that far exceed standard circulation quality.

 The population data reveals healthy availability across premium grades, with 61 coins certified at PR67, 114 at PR68, and 352 at PR69.
-This distribution reflects both the careful original production and the protective storage these collector-focused coins typically receive.
-An auction record of $978 for a PR67 specimen demonstrates solid collector demand, while most examples remain accessible at modest price points ranging from $6 to $8 across grades PR67 through PR69.
+An auction record of $978 for a PR67 specimen demonstrates solid collector demand, while most examples remain accessible at modest price points ranging from approximately $6 to $8 across grades PR67 through PR69.

 1973-S Proof Dime Price/Grade Chart